ElephtAI/Learning-Notes/Paper_sum.md

 * **Abstract**:

-> This paper focuses on two fundamental tasks of graph analysis: community detection and node representation learning, which capture the global and local structures of graphs, respectively.
+> This paper focuses on two fundamental tasks of graph analysis: **community detection** and **node representation learning**, which capture the [global] and [local] structures of graphs, respectively.
 In the current literature, these two tasks are usually independently studied while they are actually highly correlated.
 We propose a probabilistic generative model called vGraph to learn community membership and node representation collaboratively.
 Specifically, we assume that each node can be represented as a mixture of communities, and each community is defined as a multinomial distribution over nodes.
 Both the mixing coefficients and the community distribution are parameterized by the low-dimensional representations of the nodes and communities.
-We designed an effective variational inference algorithm which regularizes the community membership of neighboring nodes to be similar in the latent space.
+We designed an effective **variational inference algorithm** which regularizes the *community membership of neighboring nodes to be similar in the latent space*.
 Experimental results on multiple real-world graphs show that vGraph is very effective in both community detection and node representation learning, outperforming many competitive baselines in both tasks.
-We show that the framework of vGraph is quite flexible and can be easily extended to detect hierarchical communities.
+We show that the framework of vGraph is quite flexible and can be easily extended to detect **hierarchical communities**.

 * **Key notes**:
+    - <u>**Main contributions**</u>:
+        - **[1]** propose a novel **probabilistic generative** model called **vGraph** -> <u>joint community detection and node representation learning</u>
+            - > **Assumption 1**: each node can be represented by a mixture of multiple communities and described by a **multinomial distribution** over communities `p(z|v)`
+            - > **Assumption 2**: each community is modeled as a distribution over the nodes `p(v|z)`
+            - By this approach: <u>it allows the node representation and the communities to interact in a mutually beneficial way</u>
+            - **scalable**, **can be optimized efficiently**
+            - [parameterizes the node-community distributions by introducing node and community embeddings]
+        - **[2]** design a very effective algorithm for inference and back propagation
+            - use **variaonal inference** -> maximizing the lower-bound of the data likelihood
+            - use `Gumbel-Softmax` tricks -> to obtain gradients for the evidence lower bound
+            - added a **smoothness regulatization term** to the objective function -> ensure that **[community membership of neighboring nodes is similar]**
+        - **[3]** show that the model can be easily extended to detect **hierarchical communities**
+            - at every node of the tree -> there is an embedding vector associated with the community
+            - similar to the hierarchical softmax parameterization used in language models
+    - <u>**Other Notes**</u>:
+            - > Graphs or networks, are a general and flexible data structure to encode complex replationships among objects
+        - **Community detection**:
+            - > *aims to cluster nodes into mulitple groups called communities*
+            - each community contain nodes that are <u>more closely connected to each other than to nodes in different communities</u>
+            - classical method - `spectral cluster`:
+                - > **Assumption**: nieghboring nodes tend to belong to the same communities
+                -  detect communitites by find the **eigenvectors** of the **graph Laplacian**
+            - use <u>matrix factorization techniques</u> -> *to recover the node-community affiliation matrix by performing a low-rank decomposition of the graph adjacency matrix*
+                - but `not scalable`, `restricted by capacity of bi-linear model`
+        - **node representation Learning**: * describe nodes using low-dimensional features*
+            - > **Goal**: learn distributed representations of nodes in graphs so that nodes with similar local connectivity tend to have similar representations
+            - classical method: `focus on local`, `ignore global community information`
+                - **DeepWalk**:  a method that adopts truncated random walk and Skip-Gram to learn vertex embedding
+                - **Node2Vec**: adopts biased random walk and Skip-Gram to learn vertex embeddings
+        - **Clustering**: *captures **Global** structure of graphs* -> `exploratory analysis`
+        - intuition to combine <u>clustering</u> and <u>node embedding</u>:
+            1. node representations can be used as good features for community detection (*through K-means*)
+            2. node community membership can provide **good contexts** for learning node representations
+    - <u>**Use cases**</u>:
+        1. overlapping community detection
+        2. non-overlapping comminity detection
+        3. node classfication
-    -
+    - <u>**Further directions**</u>:

 ---